 We also subsidise places for after-school clubs for Pupil Premium pupils.

 Seventy per cent of pupils in the school have English as an Additional Language (EAL), and pupils in the EYFS have exceptionally low starting points on entry to the school.
 Consequently, phonics has a very high profile at Vauxhall.
 The school invests significant amounts of money into this area to equip pupils with the skills and knowledge necessary to access learning as they progress through the school.
 The impact of this strategy is clear from the outcomes that the pupils achieve in the Phonics Screening Check in Year 1.
-Vauxhall pupils have outperformed the National average in Phonics for the past three years.
+Vauxhall pupils performance in Phonics is boardly in line with the National average.

 Vauxhall invests in additional staff across the school to facilitate the delivery of interventions to meet the needs of disadvantaged pupils.
 We have small daily intervention groups from EYFS to Year 6 to ensure that children who may have barriers to learning are able to progress alongside their less disadvantaged peers.

-In addition to the Headteacher and 2 Assistant Headteachers, Vauxhall has a non-class based Early Years Phase Leader and a non-class based SENDCo.
+In addition to the Headteacher and 2 Assistant Headteachers, Vauxhall has a non-class based SENDCo.
 Vauxhall also employs 1 Higher Level Teaching Assistant (HLTAs) working in the Early Years.
 This approach to staffing ensures continuity of teaching can be maintained in the event of illness or when teachers are out of school on training.
 This reduces the need for external supply teachers, which benefits all children and impacts positively on their emotional well-being as well as their academic achievements.

-Year 5 and 6 pupils benefit from daily before school targeted 1:1 and small group tuition.
+Year 5 pupils benefit from daily before school targeted small group tuition in Summer Term 2.